 Type 5: The "Help Thy Neighbor" Investor

-The first term for peer to peer lending when introduced was Social Lending.
-In a previous post on how to tell your grandma that peer to peer lending is safe, the #4 reason I discuss is the Social Lending/Community lending aspect of peer to peer lending.
-This used to be the only form of lending before modern banking where the community would lend to a farmer for a tractor and he'd pay back out of his crop from that season.
+Social lending used to be the only form of lending before modern banking.
+A community would lend to a farmer for a tractor and he'd pay back out of his crop from that season.
 While earning interest is a nice benefit, helping people in his own community is the mantra of the "Help Thy Neighbor" investor.
 All Kiva investors are this type.
+I'm a big fan of Kiva by the way and have been for years.